wojciechc1/ColorizeGAN/README.md

 - Training on a T4 GPU in Colab with batch size 16.
 - Had to carefully optimize memory usage, reduce image size when needed, and use gradient clipping and efficient DataLoader settings (num_workers, pin_memory).

+## Limitations
+- Trained on low-res (128×128) images -> show color patches on bigger images.
+- Dataset was general-purpose -> may struggle with niche or unusual images.
+- GPU & resources: trained on T4 in Colab, so results depend on hardware.

 ### version 1:
 | 1                                  | 2                                   |